Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 “I think I’m the Democrat who has a chance to win this election,” Parnell said.

-Parnell “would doubt” there are many current representatives with as thorough an understanding of tax code as him.
+Parnell “would doubt” current representatives have as thorough an understanding of the tax code.

 “That’s what we need, people who can talk about these things in detail,” he said.

-Murphy carries a concealed weapon, and supports responsible gun ownership — positions likely to appeal to some Republicans.
-He lost a cousin during his childhood to an incident involving a gun, and Murphy is teaching his own child about the importance of gun safety rather than looking to ban or ignore them.
+Murphy carries a concealed weapon and supports responsible gun ownership — positions likely to appeal to some Republicans.
+He lost a cousin during his childhood to an incident involving a gun, and Murphy is teaching his own child about the importance of gun safety.

 “Gun control means a lot to me, as do the rights allowed in the second amendment,” Murphy said.